exonum/exonum-doc/src/architecture/consensus.md

    the proposal execution in the form of [a new state hash](storage.md).
-   The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what other validators have to say on the matter just to be sure
+   The precommit expresses that the sender is ready to commit the corresponding proposed block to the blockchain, but needs to see what other validators have to say on the matter just to be sure.
 4. Finally, if the validator has collected a supermajority of precommits with the same state hash for the same proposal, the proposed block is committed to the blockchain.